1. What does “Important Agricultural Lands” (IAL) mean?

 Yes, certain categories of land are not eligible for IAL consideration under the County Initiated method, including:

-- Lands outside the City and County of Honolulu’s jurisdictional responsibilities, such as lands that are Federally-owned or State-owned or are located in the State Conservation District;
+- Lands outside the City and County of Honolulu’s jurisdictional responsibilities, such as lands that are Federally-owned or State-owned or are located in the State Conservation District and State Rural District;

 - Lands within the State Urban District or designated for urban use by county land use plans; and